peterrenshaw/bigbox/docs/hack-bigbox-three-little-pigs.md

 say *"but the code is stateless, cacheable, layered and uniform"*, the wolf gobbled her up.

 The wolf looked at the third little pig.
-The third little pig staired back.
+The third little pig stared back.

 The third little pig then sat down, gave a demo and the wolf smiled.
 It wasn't that flash but it worked and the complexity was less.
 There might be bugs and